enkidevs/curriculum/go/intro/functions/functions.md

 ???

-Which key word defines a function?
+Which keyword defines a function?

 ???